-From China and southwest Japan, Japanese flowering plum grows into a gnarled, picturesque tree 20 ft. tall and wide.
-And while flowers may be damaged by frost in coldest areas, extremely early bloom is the tree's most endearing feature.
-White to dark red, 1–1 1/2 in. blossoms with a clean, spicy fragrance form on leafless branches from midwinter to early spring.
+From China and southwest Japan, Japanese flowering plum grows into a gnarled, picturesque tree to 20 ft. tall and wide.
+And while flowers may be damaged by frost in the coldest areas, extremely early bloom is the tree’s most endearing feature.
+White to dark red, 1–1 1/2-in. blossoms with a clean, spicy fragrance form on leafless branches from midwinter to early spring.
 Yellow to green, 1-in. fruit is edible only if pickled.
-Leaves to 4 1/2 in. long, are broadly oval, pointed.
+Leaves, to 4 1/2 in. long, are broadly oval, pointed.
 This tree is also an effective bonsai subject.

-From China and southwest Japan, Japanese flowering plum grows into a gnarled, picturesque tree 20 ft. ...
+From China and southwest Japan, Japanese flowering plum grows into a gnarled, picturesque tree to 20 f...